SakshamSaxena0-0/LLaMA-Tuner/README.md

 ## Overview

 The project leverages the LLaMA model architecture to perform fine-tuning on a custom dataset.
-It demonstrates:
+I used Mera-Llama-3-8B It demonstrates:
 - **Data Loading & Preprocessing:** Steps to ingest and clean your dataset.

 - **Model Fine-Tuning:** Code to adjust the LLaMA model parameters using transfer learning.